|Assessment Type||Assessment length / details||Proportion|

 Introduction to genre analysis: selecting peer-reviewed articles relevant to student’s own discipline / interests and analysing them to identify key features of good academic practice.

 Essential aspects of good academic practice: identifying and practising key skills including citation, quotation, referencing, bibliographies, paraphrasing and summarising.
-In order to make this relevant to the range of disciplines involved in the foundation schemes, a comparative analysis will be included to look at uses of Harvard, APA, MLA, MHRA, IEEE and footnote/endnote systems, among others as required.
+In order to make this relevant to the range of disciplines involved in the foundation schemes, we will compare the uses of Harvard, APA, MLA, MHRA, IEEE and footnote/endnote systems, among others as required.
 Students will be encouraged to follow and access systems used by their departments.

 Logical arguments: identifying patterns in written and spoken argument, and developing strategies to present own arguments logically.